STAT 200: Introduction to Statistics

 To develop the skills and techniques for students to be able to analyze data using standard statistical methods.

 Students will be able to use the tools of mathematics and quantitative reasoning to conceptualize and solve problems.

 Students will be able to:

-Graded tasks may include tests, quizzes, homework exercises, computer assignments, class participation and attendance.
+Graded tasks may include tests, quizzes, homework exercises, computer assignments, projects, class participation and attendance.